-Encryption function is the function that performs the basic functions such as the copy function, the network scan function, the print function and the management document box function, and encrypts image data when storing the image data in the HDD.
+When operating the basic functions such as the copy function, the network scan function, the print function and the document management box function, MFP stores image data in the HDD.
+The encryption function is a function that encrypts and stores the image data when image data is stored in the HDD.

-(1) FCS CKM.1 Cryptographic Key Generation
+(1) FCS\CKM.1 Cryptographic Key Generation